peteb/peteb.github.io/_posts/2013-08-13-shoppingsync.markdown

 list/shopping list app that syncs across iOS and Android devices, and you can also access your lists on the Web and from your desktop on Mac.

-The syncing functionality is designed to work for collaborating on lists; marking, adding and deleting items happen on all devices in realtime.
+The syncing functionality is designed for collaborating on lists; marking, adding and deleting items happen on all devices in realtime.
 That's a handy feature when you're more than one doing the shopping, and if you manage the shopping on your own